 - Due to climate conditions, raw peanuts cannot be produced in Europe and therefore have to be imported.
 However, peanuts are often processed in the Netherlands or in another European country.

-- The Netherlands is the largest processor of groundnuts and largest producer of peanut butter in Europe.
-The most famous national brand of peanut butter is Calvé, now owned by Unilever, which is produced in the Blue Band Factory in Rotterdam.
+- The Netherlands is the largest processor of groundnuts and the largest producer of peanut butter in Europe.
+The most famous national brand of peanut butter is Calvé, owned by Unilever, which is produced in the Blue Band Factory in Rotterdam.
 In 2016, this brand was launched on the United Kingdom market.

 China the largest global producer

-- Consider supplying European peanut processors.
+- Consider supplying to European peanut processors.
 Processors need regular supply and they can be ready for long-term cooperation if your product is fulfilling their specifications.

 Germany the largest consumer of peanuts in Europe